-- It gave my speakers what seemed to be a shot of adrenaline and drove these 103db speakers with a tad more authority.
+- It gave my speakers what seemed to be a shot of adrenaline and drove them with a tad more authority.
 It even is now driving inefficient Sonus Faber Guarneri Traditions very nicely indeed.

 - It was more delicate and did very well at low volumes, just as the 219 did (though it does sound a little thinner at low volumes over the 219ia which was pretty fat sounding even when using 1/4 of a watt) but remember, I am using highly sensitive speakers here.
 Even so, low volume listening is fantastic.
 No complaints.
 At all.

 Now, keep in mind these were my very 1st impressions, and they changed after a few days.
 But compared to the 219ia, it was a very different beast.
 Did it sound like Solid State vs tubes?
-Sort of, but this Luxman does not sound like most Solid State integrated amps, AT ALL.
+Sort of, but this Luxman does not sound like most Solid State integrated amps.

 Large-capacity power supply circuit helps make this amp sing..